roc-streaming/roc-toolkit/docs/sphinx/building/scons_options.rst

   --disable-sox               disable SoX support in tools --disable-pulseaudio        disable PulseAudio support in tools --with-pulseaudio=WITH_PULSEAUDIO
-                              path to the fully built pulseaudio source directory used when building pulseaudio
+                              path to the PulseAudio source directory used when building PulseAudio modules --with-pulseaudio-build-dir=WITH_PULSEAUDIO_BUILD_DIR
-                                modules
+                              path to the PulseAudio build directory used when building PulseAudio modules (needed in case
-  --with-openfec-includes=WITH_OPENFEC_INCLUDES
+                                you build PulseAudio out of source; if empty, the build directory is assumed to be the same as the source directory) --with-openfec-includes=WITH_OPENFEC_INCLUDES
                               path to the directory with OpenFEC headers (it should contain lib_common and lib_stable